-1-hour live events for leaders who want to keep improving
+1-hour learning events for leaders who want to keep improving

 Great Value doesn’t sell itself

 Can innovation turn into a process?
 TOC has a guided process for out of the box thinking.